rach7777/monax-may/erisindustries.com_landingpage.md

 **AUTONOMOUS - SERVERLESS - SECURE**

-**THELONIOUS** - the world’s first smart contract-controlled blockchain
+**THELONIOUS** - the world’s first smart contract-controlled blockchain design

 #WHAT IS ERIS?

 Eris Industries designs and builds software, utilising enterprise-grade encryption, which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.

-Using **blockchain** [LINK TO GLOSSARY] technology similar to that of Bitcoin protocol and its many imitators and a system of **smart contracts** [LINK TO GLOSSARY], Eris Industries systems allow the creation of web applications that can be safely, securely, and reliably deployed on the public internet at a substantially reduced cost when compared to existing dedicated server or cloud-based solutions.
-Such applications are known as 'distributed applications,' or **Dapps** [LINK TO GLOSSARY].

 Eris' open-source platform is easy to set up, easy to parameterise, and fully functional for immediate use by developers.